 How to become a physician assistant

-Below are the steps required to become a physician assistant.
-Depending on where you are in your career and education, some may not be relevant to you.
+Below are the steps to becoming a physician assistant.
+Depending on where you are in your career and education, some steps may not be relevant to you.

 Step 1 —Study relevant subjects at high school

-Take advantage of any opportunity you have to take honors or AP science courses.
-If dual credit is offered, leverage that, too.
-These courses can help you earn a bachelor’s degree early, or improve your application to PA school.
+Take advantage of any opportunity you have to enroll in AP science courses; if dual credit is offered, leverage that, too.
+Getting these courses out of the way can help you earn a bachelor’s degree early or improve your application to PA school.

-It’s also helpful to build healthcare experience.
-You can do this by volunteering at a local hospital or nursing home, getting certified as a certified nursing assistant (CNA) and working part-time, or joining relevant clubs in your school or community.
+It’s also helpful to obtain healthcare experience.
+You can do that by volunteering at a local hospital or nursing home, becoming a certified nursing assistant (CNA) and working part-time, or joining relevant clubs offered through your school or community.

 Step 2 – Get an undergraduate degree

-Physician assistants usually begin by earning a 4-year undergraduate degree in a healthcare field.
-The benefit of this is that they can gain patient care experience to strengthen your application for PA school.
+Physician assistants start their educational path by earning a 4-year undergraduate degree, typically in a healthcare field.
+Majoring in respiratory therapy, medical laboratory science, radiology technology, athletic training, physical therapy, or dietetics are popular options for aspiring physician assistants.
+The benefit of earning a degree in a healthcare field is that you can gain patient care experience to strengthen your application for PA school.

-Other students choose the pre-med track, majoring in biology, chemistry, or a related field.
-They plan to apply directly to PA school using other healthcare experience like Hospital Nursing Assistant (CNA) or Emergency Medical Technician (EMT).
+However, some students choose a degree in pre-med, biology, chemistry, or a related field with plans to apply directly to PA school using other healthcare experience like CNA, emergency medical technician (EMT), or phlebotomy experience.
 Programs that are highly competitive are less likely to accept students who don’t have professional-level healthcare experience.

 What’s most important is that your bachelor’s degree program includes the prerequisite courses required for the PA program(s) you’re interested in attending.